San Pedro del Pinatar

 San Pedro del Pinatar is a small town and municipality in the Region of Murcia, southeastern Spain.
 The municipality is situated at the northern end of Murcia's Mediterranean coastline, the Costa Cálida, and borders the province of Alicante.
 It has an area of almost 22 km2, and a population of 25,167 as of 2018.

 History

+Ancient history

-San Pedro became an industrial territory whose salt mines were used by the Romans.
+San Pedro was an industrial territory whose salt mines were used by the Romans.
 They utilised the salt to produce an ancient Roman sauce called garum.